Sakramento/sedona/README.md

 # sedona
+A studying template made by HTML Academy (https://htmlacademy.ru/).
-To see this page in browser, you should enter the next url: http://sakramento.github.io/sedona
+To see this page in browser, you should go to the following link: http://sakramento.github.io/sedona